-This Instrument fixes, with effect from 29th June, 2009, statutory minimum rates of remuneration and statutory conditions of employment of certain workers employed in catering establishments in the areas other than the areas known until 1st January, 1994 as the County Borough of Dublin and the Borough of Dun Laoghaire.
+This Instrument fixes, with effect from 29th June, 2009, statutory minimum rates of remuneration and statutory conditions of employment of certain workers employed in catering establishments in the areas known until 1st January, 1994 as the County Borough of Dublin and the Borough of Dun Laoghaire.
 It is made by the Labour Court on the recommendation of the above mentioned Joint Labour Committee.